Anushiferaw/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the content list of the current directory in a long formant
+display the current directory content